2-Nilpotent Real Section Conjecture: Introduction

 For $X$ a geometrically connected, finite type scheme over $\R$, the map $\kappa$ for the \'etale fundamental group is the composition where the last map is induced by the canonical isomorphism from the profinite completion of \eqref{orbifold_pi_1_sequence} to \eqref{htpyes} \cite[XII Cor 5.2]{sga1}, and the map $\kappa$ for the topological fundamental group is the composition of the first two maps of \eqref{kappa_as_composition}.
 For $X(\C)$ a $\rK(\pi,1)$, as in the section conjecture, the second map is a bijection.

 The Sullivan conjecture \cite{Sullivan}, proven by Miller \cite{Miller_Sullivan}, Dwyer-Miller-Neisendorfer \cite{DMR_Sullivan}, Carlsson \cite{Carlsson_Sullivans_Conj}, and Lannes \cite{Lannes_FBVX}, shows that the first map of \eqref{kappa_as_composition} is a bijection.
-Precisely, it says that the natural map from the $p$-completion of the fixed points to the homotopy fixed points of the $p$-completion is a weak equivalence for a finite $p$-group $G$ acting on a finite $G$-CW complex.
-In particular, applying $\pi_0$ to $Y^{G} \to Y^{h G}$, as in the first map, is a bijection for $G=\Z/2$ acting on a finite $G$-CW complex $Y$ \cite[Theorem B (a)]{Carlsson_Sullivans_Conj}.
-So if one overlooks the map $\mathscr{S}_{\pi_1(X(\C)/G_{\R})} \to \mathscr{S}_{\pi_1(X/\R)}$ coming from the map $\pi \to \pi^{\wedge}$ from $\pi$ to its profinite completion, or if one considers $\kappa$ for the topological fundamental group, the real section conjecture is $\pi_0$ of Sullivan's conjecture applied to a $\rK(\pi,1)$.
+Precisely, it says that the natural map from the $p$-completion of the fixed points to the homotopy fixed points of the $p$-completion is a weak equivalence for a finite $p$-group $G$ acting on a finite $G$-CW complex, but proven at the same time is the fact that applying $\pi_0$ to $Y^{G} \to Y^{h G}$, as in the first map, is a bijection \cite[Theorem B (a)]{Carlsson_Sullivans_Conj}.
+So if one overlooks the map $\mathscr{S}_{\pi_1(X(\C)/G_{\R})} \to \mathscr{S}_{\pi_1(X/\R)}$ comparing the topological to the \'etale fundamental group, i.e. if one uses $\kappa$ for the topological fundamental group, the real section conjecture is $\pi_0$ of Sullivan's conjecture applied to a $\rK(\pi,1)$.
 Also see \cite{Pal} for a nice proof of the real section conjecture in the \'etale and topological case which does not appeal to Sullivan's conjecture.